czbiohub/nextflow-tutorial-2019/README.md

 	haplotype_caller -R ${reference} -O ${grouped_bam}.vcf
 	"""
 ```
- The new addition here is the line `publishDir "${params.output_path}/${params.sample_id}", mode: 'copy' , overwrite: true` which will sync the result to s3 if you provide a `params.output_path` value to the s3 bucket you want to save results to.
+ The new addition here is the line `publishDir "${params.output_path}/${params.sample_id}", mode: 'copy' , overwrite: true` which will sync the results to s3 if you provide a `params.output_path` value to the s3 bucket you want to save results to.

  For example let's say that we ran with:
  ```